How To Become a Storyboard Artist

-Olsen attended the Rhode Island School of Design (‘04) as an Illustration major.
+Olsen attended the Rhode Island School of Design (‘04) as an Illustration major, where he recently served as a Visiting Artist.
 There, he developed a passion for visual storytelling as well as travel, spending his senior year abroad in Rome.
 Post-college, he continued his travels working in Berlin, Tuscany and Amsterdam, eventually settling in Brooklyn where he continued his artistic and professional development practicing fine art, freelance designing and working as an art handler.

 He eventually came into contact with the TV animation industry via a studio-mate who introduced him to the producers of adult swim’s The Venture Bros.
 This led to his first position on an industry project as a Background Designer, then to an ongoing career as a Storyboard Artist and Director in animation, with credits including Rick and Morty, Major Lazer, Axe Cop, Golan the Insatiable and Little Big Awesome.
 Olsen recently completed storyboards for his first feature film coming out this November, Sonic the Hedgehog.